 When to register

-You must register within seven days of arrival in the UK.
+The Student visa /Tier 4 (General) Student visa rules require registration within seven days of arrival in the UK.
 If you applied in the UK you must register within seven days of receiving your new BRP.

 Students extending their visa

 You must submit an up-to-date PRC with any application to extend your stay.
 If you do not have an up-to-date PRC your visa will be refused.

 If you have lost your PRC, you should visit the OVRO as soon as possible to obtain a new one as soon as possible.
 If the address on your PRC is not current, you must update this at your local Police station before submitting your visa application.